-Producer and Import Price Index in June 2022 Producer and Import Price Index rose in June by 0.3%
+Producer and Import Price Index in August 2021 Producer and Import Price Index rose by 0.7% in August

-Producer and Import Price Index fell by 0.1% in August
+Producer and Import Price Index rose by 0.2% in October

-14.07.2022 - The Producer and Import Price Index rose in June 2022 by 0.3% compared with the previous month, reaching 109.8 points (December 2020 = 100).
-Petroleum products in particular were more expensive.
-Compared with June 2021, the price level of the whole range of domestic and imported products rose by 6.9%.
+14.09.2021 - The Producer and Import Price Index rose in August 2021 by 0.7% compared with the previous month, reaching 103.9 points (December 2020 = 100).
+Chemical products and pharmaceutical products in particular saw higher prices.
+Compared with August 2020, the price level of the whole range of domestic and imported products rose by 4.4%.
 These are the results from the Federal Statistical Office (FSO).

-In particular, higher prices for builders' and interiors’ joinery as well as petroleum products were responsible for the increase in the producer price index compared with the previous month.
+In particular, higher prices for pharmaceutical products and for chemical products were responsible for the increase in the producer price index compared with the previous month.
 Basic metals and semi-finished metal products, products of sawmilling and planing, rubber and plastic products as well as fresh vegetables also became more expensive.
 In contrast, falling prices were seen for scrap and pork.

 You can find further information in the following PDF document.

 Download press release